Cigarettes are addictive stuff. In this article we look into the argument for and against non-smokers taking fresh-air breaks.

 Say the average employee smokes four cigarettes a day, and each cigarette takes five minutes to smoke.
 That’s 20 minutes of additional breaks a day.
 20 minutes a day equates to one hour and 40 minutes a week.
 That’s more than 86 hours over a 12-month period.
 Essentially, it’s the equivalent of giving smokers around ten extra days’ holiday a year.

-Imagine if everyone spent this much time away from their desks every day!
+Imagine if everyone spent this much time away from their desks on fresh-air breaks every day!
 The amount of time ‘wasted’ in the eyes of employers would skyrocket.

 In this case, the focus should be on reducing the amount of time smokers spend away from their desks, rather than increasing that amount of time across the workforce.